-Here’s what you need to know and what you should do if your dog eats chicken bones…
+Here’s what you need to know and what you should do if your dog ate chicken bones…

-Back in the days when I was single, I took my dog with me on vacation everywhere I went.
+Back when I was single, I took my dog with me on vacation everywhere I went.
 This frequently included long-distance road trips — usually from Texas to Florida, or Florida to Indiana.
 He loved it.

 Jersey’s always been a great car dog.
 He sits still.
 He doesn’t get antsy.
 He just looks out the window or sleeps — right there on the front seat next to me.

 But on one trip, I stopped at a Kentucky Fried Chicken and purchased a boxed chicken dinner for myself.